 Breast Reduction Cost

 The average cost of a breast reduction at Bella Cosmetic Surgery is between $7,500 and $9,000.
 Keep in mind that your fees could fall above or below this range.
-The only way to be sure about your estimated cost is to meet personally with Dr. Chiaramonte for a consultation.
+During your consultation, Dr. Chiaramonte will give you a more concrete estimate based on your unique needs and goals.

 In some instances, breast reduction may be covered by insurance.
 Whether your procedure will be covered depends on a variety of factors including the reasons for surgery and your insurance carrier.
 In general, the procedure must be deemed medically necessary due to excessive pain in order to be covered by insurance.
 During your pre-operative visits, our team will help you submit all necessary paperwork to your insurance in order to see if your procedure will be covered.

 Contact our Maryland Plastic Surgeon

 If you're interested in breast reduction, please contact Bella Cosmetic Surgery using the form on this page or call 301-567-6767 today to schedule a consultation.
 We serve patients in Maryland, Washington DC and Northern Virginia.